johnpapa/angular-styleguide/README.md

   - Avoid using filters for scanning all properties of a complex object graph.
 Use filters for select properties.

-    *Why?*: Filters can easily be abused and negatively effect performance if not used wisely, for example when a filter hits a large and deep object graph.
+    *Why?*: Filters can easily be abused and negatively affect performance if not used wisely, for example when a filter hits a large and deep object graph.

 **[Back to top](#table-of-contents)**